Park-Jaemin/pytorch-maml-rl/README.md

 # Reinforcement Learning with Model-Agnostic Meta-Learning (MAML)

-This repository contains code for MAML on Atari environment.
+[Model-Agnostic Meta-Learning (MAML)](https://arxiv.org/abs/1703.03400) pytorch implementation for Atari environment.

 ## Getting started
 To avoid any conflict with your existing Python setup, and to keep this project self-contained, it is suggested to work in a virtual environment with [`virtualenv`](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 To install `virtualenv`: